deckhouse/secrets-store-integration/docs/USAGE.md

 ### Importing explicitly defined variables from the store

-1. Create a test Pod named `myapp2` that imports the required variables from the store using templates:
+1. Create a test pod named `myapp2` that imports the required variables from the store using templates:

    ```yaml
    kind: Pod